Summer Crockpot Soup (w/ Chicken & Veggies)

 Instructions

-- To a 6-quart slow cooker, add the onion, chicken, tomato sauce, cumin, garlic powder, chili powder, salt, chicken stock and water.
+- To a 6-quart slow cooker, add the onion, chicken, tomato sauce, cumin, garlic powder, chili powder, salt, chicken stock, and zucchini.
 Cover and cook on high for 4 hours or low for 6, or until the chicken is cooked through and shreds easily with a fork.

-- Remove the chicken, shred it with two forks, then add back to the slow cooker along with the zucchini and greens.
-Cover and cook for an additional 30 minutes, until the zucchini and greens are tender.
+- Remove the chicken, shred it with two forks, then add back to the slow cooker along with the greens, cherry tomatoes, and lime juice.
+Cover and cook for an additional 15-30 minutes, until the greens are tender.
+Taste and adjust seasonings, then serve.

 Notes